stefanospetrakis/ics_field/README.md

 We welcome contributions in the following areas

-* Additional migrate commands - if you have a good drupal console migrate command we want to include it
-* Unit tests - as this is a port it currently has no testing, we would like to change this
+* Unit tests - Test coverage is currently good but not great.
-* Refactoring - only minimal refactoring has been done so far.
-Further refactoring would be happily accepted